shaardie/blog.haardiek.org/generators-in-go.md

 }
 ```

-Okay, so now our struct is holding the last two values, which are needed to
+Now our struct is holding the last two values, which are needed to calculate
-calculate the next Fibonacci number.
-Also `Next` should return the next
+the next Fibonacci number.
+Also `Next` should return the next Fibonacci number
-Fibonacci number on every call.
-Let's check, if it is working with the
+on every call.
+Let's check, if it is working with the following code.
-following code.

 ```golang
 func main() {